neo-project/global-blockchain-compliance-hub/_posts/Russia/1111-11-08-russia-final-liability.md

 The most widely used case in Russian legal practice is option 1.

-1. The parties will have to negotiate, and the result of their negotiation will determine a law applicable to their legal relations (paragraph 1, article 1210 of the Civil Code of the Russian Federation).
+**1.** The parties will have to negotiate, and the **result of their negotiation will determine a law** applicable to their legal relations (paragraph 1, article 1210 of the Civil Code of the Russian Federation).
 In this case, such a choice of applicable law should be either directly expressed in the contract or clearly follow from the terms of the contract (paragraph 2, article 1210 of the Civil Code of the Russian Federation).
 That is, in order for the court to recognize the validity of such an agreement, the parties must have written confirmation of this agreement.
 In our case, this record can be displayed in a part with non-operational terms of the contract.

 The whole **Article 1211, The Law Governing a Contract in the Case of Lack of Parties' Agreement on Applicable Law, describes all possible situations if there is an issue between parties and no agreement on the applicable law**.